Njeringungu/Phase-1-repo/README.md

 Add cart and activate the add-to-cart feature.

-Make the app responsive so that users can select their preffered, add them to their carts, and delete anything they don't want.
+Make the app responsive so that users can select their preffered drinks, add them to cart, and delete anything they don't want.

 Use fetch to GET drinks data.
-use the data retrived for DOM Manipulation to achive desired goals.
+Use the data retrived for DOM Manipulation to achive desired goals.

 GitHub link: https://github.com/Njeringungu/Phase-1-repo.git